|logic||category theory||type theory|

 Also William Lawvere was there, lecturing on hyperdoctrines.
 Lawvere told Steve Awodey that the basic example of a morphism of hyperdoctrines from the proof-relevant one to the proof-irrelevant one was influenced by Kreisel, not Howard, who attended Lawvere’s Chicago lectures in the 60s.
 See pages 2 and 3 of

-But the story is much older.
-There is what has been called the Brouwer-Heyting-Kolmogorov interpretation of intuitionistic logic, highlighted for instance in (Troelstra 91), which identifies a proposition with the collection of its proofs.
+But the story started earlier with what has been called the Brouwer-Heyting-Kolmogorov interpretation of intuitionistic logic, highlighted for instance in (Troelstra 91), which identifies a proposition with the collection of its proofs.
 This view goes back to an observation of Kolmogorov that the formalisation of Brouwer’s ideas by Heyting in 1930 can be semantically interpreted as a calculus of ‘Aufgaben’ - problems (and solutions), reported in

 A historical account is in the section on types in